hmrc/vat-service-guide/source/documentation/process-steps.md

 The period key is the ID code for the period that this obligation belongs to.
 The format is a string of four alphanumeric characters.
 Occasionally for special periods, the format includes a # symbol (e.g. #001), so the period key must be URL-encoded, for example 18AD, 18A1, %23001.

-### Business or agent able to submit VAT return with declaration through software
+### Submit VAT return with declaration through software

 This is the only POST endpoint.
 The data items required are the same as the current 9 Box return.
 The period key that is relevant to the obligation needs to be provided as part of the return.